intrinsically-motivated-discovery/intrinsically-motivated-discovery.github.io/index.md

 | Statistic Space Diversity for Animals                             |  Statistic Space Diversity for Non-Animals                        |
 |![](./assets/media/image/png/diversity_statisticspace_animals_adapted.png) | ![](./assets/media/image/png/diversity_statisticspace_nonanimals_adapted.png)|

-The following two figures illustrate the ratio of identified pattern classes (animal, non-animal, dead) for the random exploration and for different IMGEP algorithms, and provide some examples for each class.
 Random Exploration samples parameters randomly.
 IMGEP-RGS has a goal space which uses a VAE encoder intialized with with random weights.
 IMGEP-HGS has a  goal space which uses hand-defined features.
 IMGEP-PGL and the IMGEP-OGL have a goal space which was learned via a variational autoencoder.
 For IMGEP-PGL, the training is done before exploration starts on a precollected dataset.
 For IMGEP-OGL, the training is done incrementally during the exploration.

+The following figures show examples of discovered patterns of the different algorithms.
+A dataset with all discovered animal and non-animal patterns can be download [here](https://drive.google.com/file/d/1ZhVG2_uTLaT4SMqj0wKTKn568Y2XaypU/view?usp=sharing) (1.8GB).

 **Random-Exploration:**
 ![](./assets/media/image/png/identified_patterns_random.png)